branaway/pureplay/readme.txt

 History:

 2010.8.16, version 1.1
 	- initial checkin to github
+2010.8.17, version 1.1
+	- updated the akka module, scala module and added java sample controllers to the akka smaple app.